What is the Purpose of a Capsule Endoscopy (Pill Camera) Procedure?

-To find the cause of your stomach or abdominal problem, your doctor may use an innovative procedure called ‘capsule endoscopy’.
+If you are experiencing stomach or abdominal problems, your doctor may recommend an innovative procedure called ‘capsule endoscopy’.
 This technology allows stomach examinations to be performed easily and comfortably.
-For the most part, capsule endoscopy is used to examine concerns with the small intestine, which are not well visualised by colonoscopy or gastroscopy.
-To be eligible for this Medicare funded procedure, you must have completed gastroscopy and colonoscopy and have low haemoglobin.
+For the most part, capsule endoscopy is used to examine the small intestine for concerns which may not be visible by colonoscopy or gastroscopy.
+To be eligible for this Medicare-funded procedure, you must have first completed a gastroscopy and colonoscopy treatment, and have low haemoglobin.

-This procedure is performed by patients easily swallowing a pillcam that is about the size of a standard vitamin.
-The pill camera contains a miniature camera, light source and radio transmitters.
-The pill camera has the ability to take approximately 50,000 pictures or approximately 2 pictures per second of the inside of the digestive tract as it passes through.
+This procedure involves the patient swallowing a pill camera that is about the size of a standard vitamin.
+The pill contains a miniature camera, light source and radio transmitters, and it has the ability to take approximately 50,000 pictures (approximately 2 pictures per second) of the inside of the digestive tract as it passes through.

-The pill camera sends these images to a small receiver worn around the waist.
-After about 8 hours, the images are collected and downloaded to our doctor’s computer.
-The pill camera is disposable and simply passes into the toilet and safely flushed away.
-The images help pinpoint areas of concern, such as unexplained bleeding, polyps, ulcers, tumours, signs of Crohn’s disease, so that the best treatment option is chosen.
+The pill camera sends these images to a small receiver that’s worn around the waist.
+After approximately 8 hours, the images are collected and downloaded to our computer.
+The pill camera is disposable and simply passes into the toilet, where it can be safely flushed away.

-Because the digestive tract needs to be free of any solid material to get the best photographs, patients follow a similar procedure to a colonoscopy.Preparing for a Capsule Colonoscopy
+The images help to pinpoint areas of concern – such as unexplained bleeding, polyps, ulcers, tumours or signs of Crohn’s disease – so that the best treatment option can be chosen.
+The digestive tract needs to be free of any solid material to get the best photographs, so patients generally follow the same procedure preparation as you would for a colonoscopy.Preparing for a Capsule Colonoscopy

 - Drink at least 12-15 large glasses of clear fluids before going to bed.

 - From midnight (12:00AM) onwards, do not eat or drink anything.
 The only exception is a small sip of water to take any necessary medications.